virt-s1/kite-deploy/README.md

 ![RHEL 8.3 AWS EC2 AMI](https://github.com/virt-s1/kite-deploy/workflows/RHEL%208.3%20AWS%20EC2%20AMI/badge.svg)
 ![RHEL 8.3 ESXi-7.0 image](https://github.com/virt-s1/kite-deploy/workflows/RHEL%208.3%20ESXi-7.0%20image/badge.svg)

-kite-deploy is one of sub-projects of kite, which is to run Linux application or kernel test on public and private cloud platform, such as AWS EC2, VMWare ESXi, Azure, etc.
+kite-deploy is one of sub-projects of kite, which is to run Linux application or kernel test on public and private cloud platform, such as AWS EC2, VMWare ESXi, OpenStck, Azure, etc.

 kite-deploy will provide an easy way to setup Linux guest/instance/VM, build and maintain Linux image on public and private cloud platform.